rajeshv23/twydev.github.io/_posts/2020-05-10-react-compendium.md

 If a component tag is used to to define a React Element, any JSX attributes and children to this tag will be passed as a single Props object to the component function.

-_Creating a Component as a JavaScript class provides access to additional functionalities such as state and lifecycle_
+_Creating a Component as a JavaScript class provides access to additional functionalities such as state and lifecycle.
+If we don't we will be creating Stateless Functional Components (SFC)_

 ## State and Lifecycle